Library

 Some areas and activities to highlight include:

-• The Library holds a varied stock of popular children’s fiction and curriculum appropriate non-fiction to support homework.
+• The Library holds a varied stock of popular children’s fiction, curriculum appropriate non-fiction as well as a selection of magazines to support homework.

 • Year 7 students undergo a programme of instruction in how to use the Library effectively.